 -Trying New Things!
 (Digital Music)-

-My first attempt at digital music was in April 2011, when I was 14 years old.
+My first attempt at digital music was in 2011.
 My mom found a website called SoundJunction, and I decided to try it.
 The songs I made with it weren't fantastic and had little background music (I'm not as skilled with background music).
 The last time I checked, SoundJunction no longer exists.

-In September 2011 I came across a website called Aviary that had artistic tools.
-I joined it and mainly used it to make music on their music-making programs that I liked more than SoundJunction.
+A few months later, I came across a website called Aviary that had artistic tools.
+I joined it and mainly used it to make music on their music-making programs, which I liked more than SoundJunction.
 I continued to improve on my digital music.

-In September 2012 Aviary shut down.
+In 2012 Aviary shut down.
 Shortly before that, someone there gave everyone a list of free online music-making programs.
 The one that most appealed to me was called AudioSauna.
-Even though I first discovered AudioSauna then, I didn't actually make my first song using it until December 2013.
+Even though I first discovered AudioSauna then, I didn't actually make my first song using it until late 2013.

 -Where I Am Now-